ELECTRON11111/Follow-Along-Links/README.md

-### In this project, we created links in which a span follows as we hover.
+### In this project, I created links in which a span follows as we hover.